SUSTAINABLE LIVING

 Housing

-Many factors can make housing more sustainable, including location, size, quality of construction, heating/cooling, lighting, materials, etc. In Geneva, I have always tried to find housing as close to my work place as possible, so for 15 years I have lived within a few minutes walk of my office.
+Many factors can make housing more sustainable, including location, size, quality of construction, heating/cooling, lighting, materials, etc. In Geneva, I have always tried to find housing as close to my work place as possible, so for 15 years I lived within a few minutes walk of my office.
 When my office moved across town, I moved as well.
-Obviously there are many things you cannot control in a rented apartment, but I have installed energy-saving light bulbs wherever possible, weatherstripped the windows, and have no appliances with standby.
-Since I live alone, my little studio is very small and full of books, with just enough space to circulate between work areas.
+Obviously there are many things you cannot control in a rented apartment, but I have installed energy-saving LED light bulbs wherever possible, reduced water flow at the taps, weatherstripped the windows, and have no appliances with standby.
+Since I live alone, my little studio apartment is very small and full of books, with just enough space to circulate between work areas.
 I have always aimed for an efficient use of space, and none is wasted in my apartment.

 When I decided to stay in Geneva on retirement, I wanted again to be able to garden, to rebuild something (restoring old houses has been a hobby all my adult life) and to have some contact with nature.
 Housing is very expensive in Geneva, so I decided to divide my living space between a minimum urban residence in Vernier, a largely working-class suburb of Geneva, and a small place in the French countryside not too far away.
-I moved from what was then a two room apartment into a smaller studio (29 m2), and with the money I saved on rent I bought a small abandoned chalet (35 m2) in a forest 40 km (40 minutes) away in the Jura mountains of Haute Savoie, France.
+I moved from what was then a two room apartment into a smaller studio (29 m2), and with the money I saved on rent I bought a small abandoned chalet (35 m2) in a forest 40 km (40 minutes) away at the southern end of the Jura mountains in Haute Savoie, France.

-While I was limited by the existing structure of the chalet, I have completely insulated it, use a low-pollution wood heater for most heating with wood from my forest (supplemented by electric heaters in bedrooms and bathroom), collect rainwater from the roof for toilet flushing, made an opening in the livingroom ceiling to benefit from natural light from the roof window in the bedroom above, use low-energy lighting, and in general try to keep a minimal ecological footprint.
+While I was limited by the existing structure of the chalet, I have completely insulated it from the outside, use a low-pollution wood heater for most heating, burning wood which I cut myself in my forest (supplemented by radiant electric heaters in bedrooms and bathroom), collect rainwater from the roof for toilet flushing, made an opening in the livingroom ceiling to benefit from natural light from the roof window in the bedroom above, use low-energy mostly LED lighting, and in general try to keep a minimal ecological footprint.
+Once the chalet overcomes its thermal inertia, it remains a comfortable 19°C from the wood stove even in the coldest weather.

 Energy